 This course will provide students with an opportunity to gain practical experience in applying their occupational skills and/or develop specific skills in a practical work setting.
-The instructor will work with the student to select an appropriate work site, establishing learning objectives and to coordinate learning activities with the employer or worksite supervisor.
+The instructor will work with the student to select an appropriate work site, establish learning objectives, and coordinate learning activities with the employer or worksite supervisor.
 Students will be required to spend a minimum of 120 hours with the internship sponsor.
-The student will be evaluated by the sponsor and faculty member based upon attendance, attitude, work habits, work ethics and leadership development.
+The student will be evaluated by the sponsor and faculty member based on attendance, attitude, work habits, work ethics, and leadership development.
 Students must have completed 30 hours of computer networking courses toward the AAS Business Technology Networking, apply for this internship, and be approved prior to enrolling.